Premiership of Justin Trudeau: Groping allegation

-In June 2018, Trudeau critic Warren Kinsella tweeted a picture of an 2000 local newspaper editorial that noted Trudeau had inappropriately “handled" a female journalist at a music festival in Creston, British Columbia, when he was 28 years old.
+In June 2018, Trudeau critic Warren Kinsella tweeted a picture of a 2000 local newspaper editorial that noted Trudeau had inappropriately "handled" a female journalist at a music festival in Creston, British Columbia, when he was 28 years old.
 The editorial states that Trudeau apologized for the incident, and said "If I had known you were reporting for a national paper I never would have been so forward."
 Kinsella added the MeToo hashtag in the tweet.

-When asked about the incident, Prime Minister Trudeau responded to the allegation by saying he doesn’t recall “any negative interactions that day at all.”
+When asked about the incident, Prime Minister Trudeau responded to the allegation by saying he doesn't recall "any negative interactions that day at all."
 The author of the 2000 editorial declined to talk to journalists about the allegation, as she considered the matter closed.